Skip Breadcrumb Links

 Interviews can be very informal, just a conversation between you and the interviewer.
 Or, they can be very formal.
 Formal interviews often have a specific format, and all the people being interviewed are asked the same questions.
 You may be told before you arrive at the interview what to expect, or you might find out when you enter the interview room.

 You cannot anticipate all the questions the employer might ask, but some interview questions are very common.
 These are questions about your previous work experience and educational background.
-Some of the questions are about your personal traits, for instance, how you handle stress or how you get along with people.
+Some of the questions are about your personal traits, for example, how you handle stress or how you get along with people.
 Employers cannot ask you some kinds of questions.
-For example, usually they cannot ask you about your race, family status, age, or disability.
+For example, they cannot ask you about your race, family status, age, or disability.
 You can find more information in How do I respond to inappropriate questions?

 Depending on the job, you might have to demonstrate a skill during the interview.
 They might ask you to take a test or complete a task so they can see your work.